 Many of the children detained at Camp Barrett were nonviolent offenders.
 These were not all rough or bad kids, either.
 Many were boys who came from unstable home environments, had learning or behavioral challenges, or needed services the juvenile justice system promised to provide.
 Instead, they were retraumatized in an environment that should have protected them.
 The emotional toll of that betrayal has lasted into adulthood for many survivors.

-The lawsuits filed today are not just about individual acts of abuse—they are about a system that failed at every level: in hiring, training, supervision, and oversight.
+The lawsuits filed today are not just about individual acts of abuse.
+They are about a system that allegedly failed at every level: hiring, training, supervision, and oversight.
 They are about a facility that allowed predators to thrive and children to suffer in silence.

 Settlements Can Be Significant

 The Los Angeles County juvenile hall settlement averaged nearly $600,000 per person.
-San Diego County cases may follow a similar pattern of large-scale payouts.
+San Diego County juvenile facility sex abuse cases may follow a similar pattern if the evidence shows widespread abuse, ignored complaints, and institutional failure.

 County Liability and Cover-Up Allegations